-In both Thread and Flint Park

-Lake, all engagement sessions

-were held in the evening after

-traditional work hours.
-Children

-were encouraged to attend all

-engagement sessions, and

-specific activities were organized

-for them while parents/

-caregivers participated in the

-event.

-engagement sessions if there is a negative economic consequence to them from doing so.
+In both Thread and Flint Park Lake, all engagement sessions were held in the evening after traditional work hours.
+Children were encouraged to attend all engagement sessions, and specific activities were organized for them while parents/ caregivers participated in the event.
+Economics: Community members are unlikely to attend engagement sessions if there is a negative economic consequence to them from doing so.
 Economic consequences can involve the cost of travel if the sessions are scheduled outside of their immediate vicinity, or there are day care costs associated with attending.
 In some cases, it might be necessary to provide reimbursement for transportation or organize shuttles to encourage attendance at the events.
 Offering a financial incentive to attend the engagement session should also be considered if it increases participation.

 Communication: Communication barriers span the largest degree of challenges as they include both technical concerns related to the topic and marketing to recruit residents and stakeholders to attend the event.
 Prior to the engagement event, appropriate communication is necessary to market and recruit individuals to attend.
 Residents and stakeholders should be targeted individually and as a group within their member organizations.
-A variety of marketing methodologies across multiple mediums (digital, paper, mail) should be considered and deployed in order to overcome this barrier.
+A variety of marketing methodologies across multiple mediums (digital, paper, mail) should be

+A multitude of marketing efforts were pursued to recruit residents to engagement sessions in Thread and Flint Park Lake including: emailing listservs of local neighborhood organizations, partners and non-profits; door-to-door flyer distribution; website and newsletter announcements; reminders on social media; personal phone calls to residents; mailings to individual homes (Figure 5). considered and deployed in order to overcome this barrier.
 Planning and environmental restoration language can be new, challenging, and intimidating to event participants.
 Acronyms should be used minimally and handouts should be provided at the event to complement the presentation and engagement efforts.
 Graphics and photos should be used for core concepts, as excessive verbiage could be cumbersome depending on the literacy levels of the target population.
 All exercises must be explained clearly and in some cases completed collectively as a group.
 Exercises should vary to include oral and written communication in order to accommodate participants that have different comfort levels with each medium.
 Lastly, community engagement efforts should be sensitive to the needs of non-English speaking populations who may want to participate despite the language barrier.
-Accommodations such as interpreters for non-English speakers should be considered and provided at all community for an
+Accommodations such as interpreters for non-English speakers should be considered and provided at all community engagement events to ensure maximum participation.